-Publication Commit · Append-Only Evidence · Independent Verification
+Commit-Gated Activation · Append-Only Evidence · Independent Verification

 Core Invention

-The separation is structural: execution state may produce results, but those results remain non-authoritative by construction.
+The separation is structural: execution may produce results, but those results remain non-authoritative by construction.
 Activation, visibility, transmissibility, replication, issuance, or other externally enabling operations occur only when the system produces verifiable deterministic transition evidence under a snapshot-bound registry context.

 Commit-gated activation